-- Class discussion about an issue when appropriate - Reprimand - Verbal warning of the use of sanctions - Sanction, e.g. wait until last, miss a turn, reorganisation of seating arrangements, 'cooling off' period/time out, withdrawal of an activity, privilege or playtime to complete a task or reflect upon inappropriate behaviour, staff escort at playtime, reparation e.g. replacing a lost/damaged book - Parents kept informed of preventative measures - Refer to A.N.
+- Sanction, e.g. wait until last, miss a turn, reorganisation of seating arrangements, 'cooling off' period/time out, withdrawal of an activity, privilege or playtime to complete a task or reflect upon inappropriate behaviour, staff escort at playtime, reparation e.g. replacing a lost/damaged book - Parents kept informed of preventative measures - Refer to A.N.
 Other year group teacher, senior management, head teacher - If the head teacher....
 Work through the above steps again - Involvement of the parents after serious or persistent misbehaviour showing no improvement - Joint discussion - Involvement of Family Support Worker/Support staff to provide support with behaviour strategies and management - Agree acceptable behaviour plan - Take steps to ensure the plan is carried out with support of the parent and class teacher - On success of the plan report back positively to parent and child

-In rare cases where children do not respond to the school motivation and discipline strategies, parents will be asked to discuss the situation more formally with the class teacher and/or the SENCO/Head Teacher.
-This review will continue for a period of time determined through discussion with the class teacher, parents and/or the SENCO/Head Teacher, until the class teacher considers that the child has made sufficient progress towards better motivation and self-discipline.
+In rare cases where children do not respond to the school motivation and discipline strategies, parents will be asked to discuss the situation more formally with the class teacher and/or the SENDCO/Head teacher.
+This review will continue for a period of time determined through discussion with the class teacher, parents and/or the SENDCO/Head teacher, until the class teacher considers that the child has made sufficient progress towards better motivation and self-discipline.